Joanne (album): Title and packaging

 Gaga named the album after Joanne Stefani Germanotta, her father's sister.
-She died on December 18, 1974, at age 19 due to complications arising from lupus.
-Gaga, whose middle name is Joanne (Stefani Joanne Angelina Germanotta), recognized her aunt's death had a profound effect on her family and her work.
+She died on December 18, 1974, at age 19, due to complications arising from lupus.
+Gaga, whose middle name is Joanne (Stefani Joanne Angelina Germanotta), recognized her aunt's death had had a profound effect on her family and her work.
 The booklet in her debut album, The Fame (2008), contained a poem titled For a Moment written by Joanne.

 Gaga credits Joanne with helping her overcome addiction problems, and dedicated The Fame Ball Tour (2009) to her.
-The singer tattooed the date of Joanne's death on her left biceps, between lines of a verse from a poem by Rainer Maria Rilke.
+The singer tattooed the date of Joanne's death on her left biceps, "between lines of a verse from a poem by Rainer Maria Rilke".
 The singer's parents opened a restaurant called Joanne Trattoria in New York in 2012.
 Gaga has often said that although she never met her, Joanne was "one of the most important figures in my life".
 After she wrote the song "Joanne" with Ronson, they decided to use the name as the album's title as a tribute to her aunt.

 Along with revealing the album's title, Gaga also unveiled the cover artwork.
 It consists of an image of the singer's left profile, with her wearing a pink, wide-brimmed hat, against a blue background.
-The hat was designed by milliner Gladys Tamez who revealed it was another source of inspiration behind the overall direction of Joanne.
+The hat was designed by milliner Gladys Tamez, who revealed it was another source of inspiration behind the overall direction of Joanne.
 The milliner explained to The Daily Beast that one of the hats was inspired by English singer Marianne Faithfull.
-She added, "Gaga was the first to ever request this hat in pink, because it's her favorite color".
-Tamez named it "Lady Joanne" and added that Gaga had her change the shape, color and the ribbon on the hat.
-While designing the cover and the overall image, Tamez and Gaga spoke of using more pastel colors, inspired by the 1970s.
+She said that "Gaga was the first to ever request this hat in pink", stating it is the singer's favorite color.
+Tamez also named it "Lady Joanne" and added that Gaga had her change the shape, color and the ribbon on the hat.
+While designing the cover and the overall image, Tamez and Gaga spoke of using more pastel colors, inspired by the aesthetics of the 1970s.

 Dominique Redfearn of Billboard noted that the cover appeared simpler compared to those for Born This Way (2011) and Artpop (2013).
 Billboard's Andrew Unterberger described it as "thoughtfully composed", adding it was an indication that the album's music was much more straightforward than her earlier work.
-The standard version of the album contains 11 songs; the deluxe edition includes three additional tracks—two bonus songs and a demo.
-The booklet includes Gaga and her father's pictures, Joanne's driving license as well as her handwriting.
-Gaga felt it was "nice to include family heirlooms that carry meaning to me still today ...
-And a Polaroid of me and [Ronson] in the studio".
+The standard version of the album contains 11 songs; the deluxe edition includes three additional tracks – two bonus songs and a demo.
+The booklet includes Gaga and her father's pictures, and Joanne's driving license and handwriting.
+Gaga felt it was "nice to include family heirlooms that carry meaning to me still today", as well as "a Polaroid of me and [Ronson] in the studio".